Best SSD in 2023 – top solid-state drives to slot in your PC

 The ‘Plus’ in its name comes from the jump to PCIe 4.0, increasing its read and write speed.
 It doesn’t change much over its predecessor, packing the basic Phison controller and 176-layer QLC NAND, but its strength lies in its price tag.
 This wasn’t always the case, mind you.
 During our tests last year, the RRP was so eye-watering that we couldn’t recommend it over rivals.
 Thankfully, that’s no longer the case.

-Backing up the newly low cost is a five-year warranty should you hit any speedbumps during your time with it.
+The new, low-cost model is backed up by a five-year warranty should you hit any speedbumps during your time with it.
 You can’t go wrong with the Crucial P3 Plus, so long as all you expect is an entry-level PCIe 4 SSD.

 Read our Crucial P3 Plus review for an overview of how the drive compares to others.